Neck and Shoulder Relief

 - Behavior modification

 Sometimes, surgery is the only option for long-term neck and shoulder pain relief.
 Thousands have discovered an alternative to traditional open spine surgery at Laser Spine Institute.
 The surgeons at Laser Spine Institute use state-of-the-art techniques to perform minimally invasive, outpatient procedures that can help you find relief from neck pain.
-Contact Laser Spine Institute to learn more, or for a free review of an MRI or CT scan.
+Contact Laser Spine Institute to learn more, or for your MRI or CT scan review.